-The following components are used to inform the Program Officer’s evaluation report.
-Students are required to satisfactorily complete all components in order to achieve an overall grade of ‘Satisfactory’ for the practicum:
+The following components are used to inform the ACICIS Academic Program Officer’s ‘Student Outcome Evaluation’ report.
+Students are required to satisfactorily complete all components in order to achieve an overall grade of ‘Satisfactory’ for the program:

-Students are required to attend two weeks of intensive classes in Indonesian language and culture at Atma Jaya in order to develop language skills that will help them operate more effectively in their practicum placements and in the wider Indonesian community.
-Students will sit a placement test on the first day of orientation and be placed in Beginner, Intermediate or Advanced Indonesian language classes based on the test results.
-Language classes are four hours in duration each day from Monday to Friday for the first two weeks of the program.
-Students will be assessed on four macro skills areas: Listening, Speaking, Reading and Writing.
-Students will sit a final language exam and be given a percentage mark and grade for this assessment.
-To be awarded an overall ‘Satisfactory’ grade for the CADPP; participants must achieve a mark of at least 60% for this component.
+Students are required to attend 40 hours of intensive classes in language and culture at Sanata Dharma University in order to develop language skills that will help them operate more effectively in their practicum placements and in the wider Indonesian community.
+Students sit a placement test prior to the program and are placed in Beginner, Intermediate or Advanced Indonesian language classes.
+Language classes are three hours in duration.
+Students are assessed on four macro skills areas: Listening, Speaking, Reading and Writing.
+Students sit a final language exam and are awarded a numerical mark for this assessment component.
+To be awarded an overall ‘Satisfactory’ grade for the CADPP, participants must achieve a mark of at least 60% for this component.

-The Industry Seminar and Field Trip component of the CADPP consists of six seminars, one workshop and two field trips.
-Students must attend and participate actively in a minimum of 80% all scheduled seminars, workshops and field trips.
-Prior to each seminar, students are required to complete a number of set readings.
+This component of the CADPP consists of eight seminars, 10 tutorials and two fieldtrips.
+Students must attend and participate actively in a minimum of 80% all scheduled seminars, tutorials and fieldtrips.
+Prior to each seminar, tutorial or fieldtrip, students are required to complete a number of set readings.
 Students must demonstrate adequate preparation through informed contributions to discussions and activities in order to pass this component.
 Lively discussion groups and Q&A sessions will be a key aspect of these sessions.

-The purpose of the Reflective Journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning processes while on the CADPP.
-It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-by-week based on input from their CADPP Program Officer and workplace mentor.
-The reflective journal should also demonstrate evidence of a student’s understanding of set course readings and ability to relate these readings to their practicum experience.
+The purpose of the Reflective Journal is to encourage critical thinking and reflection from students on their theoretical and vocational learning process while on the CADPP.
+It should serve as a space in which students are able to reflect on the challenges and rewards of working in a cross-cultural professional environment, and guide students’ workplace tasks week-to-week based on input from their Academic Program Officer and workplace mentor.
+The reflective journal should also demonstrate evidence of a students’ understanding of set course readings and ability to relate these readings to their practicum experience.

-Both the student and the student’s home university will receive a copy of the CADPP Program Officer’s evaluation report as well as an official academic transcript from Atma Jaya University.
-These assessment documents will be sent (electronically in the case of the student and by post in the case of a student’s home university) from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the program.
-The home university may choose to award a grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.
+Both the student and the student’s home university will receive a copy of the Academic Program Officer’s student outcome evaluation report as well as an official academic transcript from Sanata Dharma University.
+These assessment documents will be sent electronically from the ACICIS Secretariat in Perth within six weeks of a student’s completion of the program.
+The home university may choose to award a numerical grade or an ungraded pass/fail on the basis of these documents and any additional home university assessment requirements for the program.